woodruffw/til/tils/suprising-code-exec-in-bash.md

 serious of a problem, but in the context of CI systems where everything is a rats' nest of shell and YAML they could be useful execution primitives.

+**Edit 2024-11-22**: the [Bash Pitfalls] page in the Wooledge Bash Guide contains examples of these, among other sources of surprising evaluations.

+[Bash Pitfalls]

 ## Source 1: arithmetic expressions (a.k.a. "white-collar eval")

 Leading question aside, do you think this snippet of `bash`[^source] can run